What is a Virtual Data Room? Complete Guide, Features & Use Cases for 2025

 IP management:

-• IP strategy materials
+• Managing licensing agreements and IP strategy materials for business development

 6. Corporate Governance